florinpop17/work-journal/README.md

 # Personal work journal
-A personal journal with holds some of my projects, plans and resources for future reference.
+A personal journal which holds a number of my projects, plans and resources for future reference.

 ## Projects
 | #   | Name | Link |